elileinkram/_feedstack_web/README.md

 # About

 Jasper is a programmable social network.
 We give people the tools to build their own ranking algorithms.
-And they can then custom build a feed to their taste.
+So they can custom build their own feeds to their taste.

 # How it works